r-world-devs/GitStats/tests/testthat/_snaps/07-GitStats.md

       files_content <- test_gitstats$get_files_content(file_path = NULL,
         use_files_structure = TRUE, verbose = TRUE)
     Message
-      !
-Retrieving files_structure from the GitStats storage. i If you wish to pull the data from API once more, set `cache` parameter to `FALSE`. i I will make use of files structure stored in GitStats. i [Host:GitHub][Engine:GraphQl][Scope:r-world-devs] Pulling files from files structure... i [Host:GitHub][Engine:GraphQl][Scope:openpharma] Pulling files from files structure...
-      !
-Retrieving files_structure from the GitStats storage. i If you wish to pull the data from API once more, set `cache` parameter to `FALSE`. i I will make use of files structure stored in GitStats. i [Host:GitLab][Engine:GraphQl][Scope:mbtests] Pulling files from files structure... i [Host:GitLab][Engine:GraphQl][Scope:mbtestapps] Pulling files from files structure...
+      i I will make use of files structure stored in GitStats. i [Host:GitHub][Engine:GraphQl][Scope:r-world-devs] Pulling files from files structure... i [Host:GitHub][Engine:GraphQl][Scope:openpharma] Pulling files from files structure... i I will make use of files structure stored in GitStats. i [Host:GitLab][Engine:GraphQl][Scope:mbtests] Pulling files from files structure... i [Host:GitLab][Engine:GraphQl][Scope:mbtestapps] Pulling files from files structure...